Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

 You also may use de-chlorinated tap water or well water (without added chemicals) for rinsing your sponge media.
-I often will use both methods and I will use the de-chlorinated tap water for the final rinses until the rinse water in no longer dirty.
+I often will use both methods and I will use the de-chlorinated tap water for the final rinses until the rinse water is no longer dirty.

-Depending upon your aquarium (or pond) bio load, as well as the pore size of your sponge material, the frequency of rinses can vary.
+Depending upon your aquarium (or pond) bio-load, as well as the pore size of your sponge material, the frequency of rinses can vary.

-Generally a well “mated” sponge filter or other filter that employs a sponge, assuming some quality, will need to be rinsed every two weeks.
+Generally a well “mated” sponge filter, or other filter that employs a sponge, assuming some quality, will need to be rinsed every two weeks.
 Although once per week or as long as once per month are not unusual either.
 Often in aquariums or ponds with multiple filters, the frequency of rinses is less due to the redundancy of filtration, which is what I recommend.

 When your sponge media starts to degrade or does not “spring” back from rinsing, the sponge needs to be changed.

-At this time it is best to add an additional sponge to your aquarium ahead of time to allow this sponge to “seed” with aerobic bacteria.
+It is best to add an additional sponge to your aquarium ahead of time to allow this sponge to “seed” with aerobic bacteria.

-This can be achieved by simply placing the new sponge in an area of high water flow and high dissolved oxygen or adding a second sponge filter, pre filter, HOB filter, etc. in your aquarium an allowing the sponge media to “seed”.
+This can be achieved by simply placing the new sponge in an area of high water flow and high dissolved oxygen or adding a second sponge filter, pre filter, HOB filter, etc. in your aquarium and allowing the sponge media to “seed”.
 The time I generally allow is from 14-21 days for proper bacterial “seeding”.

-Excellent biological filtration, they are very porous and can maintain very large aerobic bacterial colonies in proportion to the space they occupy.
+Excellent biological filtration: they are very porous and can maintain very large aerobic bacterial colonies in proportion to the space they occupy.

 Sponge filters also allow for bare bottom tanks eliminating the problems of potentially disease harboring and sometimes medication absorbing sand/gravel in hospital/breeding tanks (some gravels will absorb chemical treatments such as copper, Methylene blue, Malachite green).

-As well, Sponge filters will not “suck” weak fish into filter intakes as many others can.
+Also, sponge filters will not “suck” weak fish into filter intakes as many others can.

-• Mechanical filtration, although they are not the best mechanical filters, they still do a good job for their small size and make excellent secondary or primary filters when used in combination with other filters such as HOB, canister, or internal filters.
+Mechanical filtration: although they are not the best mechanical filters, they still do a good job for their small size and make excellent secondary or primary filters when used in combination with other filters such as HOB, canister, or internal filters.

-Sponge filters are great in Marine aquariums in a few of different ways;
+Sponge filters are great in Marine aquariums in a few of different ways:

-*One way is in a sump using a Hydro Pond Filter IV or similar attached to a high flow pump as a pre-filter (this is a very efficient application!), or with a small power head pump run separately in the sump as a bio filter.
+One way is in a sump using a Hydro Pond Filter IV, or similar, attached to a high flow pump as a pre-filter (this is a very efficient application!), or with a small power head pump run separately in the sump as a bio filter.

-I have used them here as additional in tank filters for Nano Reefs, Pre Filter before entering a sump, or very often inside the sump of Refugium or Mud filter attached to the pump for added bio/mechanical filtration (make sure to rinse every week for maximum efficiency and for low nitrates.
+I have used them here as additional in-tank filters for Nano Reefs, pre-filters before entering a sump, or very often inside the sump of refugiums or mud filters attached to the pump for added bio/mechanical filtration (make sure to rinse every week for maximum efficiency and for low nitrates.

-The ease of rinsing is why Sponge Filters are useful for this application, however if the aquarium keeper ignores regular cleaning of the sponge, the sponge filter will fail in this application as it too can become a nitrate factory if not rinsed.
+The ease of rinsing is why sponge filters are useful for this application.
+However, if the aquarium keeper ignores regular cleaning of the sponge, the sponge filter will fail in this application as it too can become a nitrate factory if not rinsed.

-• Probably the best choice of filtration for delicate Discus or Angel tanks due to the fact that they do not attract noxious bacteria when used in a bare bottom tank.
+Probably the best choice of filtration for delicate Discus or Angel tanks due to the fact that they do not attract noxious bacteria when used in a bare bottom tank.

-• Inexpensive and cost effective.
+Inexpensive and cost effective.

 These sponge filters are a great compliment to canister or HOB filters.

 Sponge filters can even be used in ponds.

-With the "Hydro Pond Filter", simply attach a power head pump (such as a Via Aqua 2600), then run your return line wherever you like (waterfall, etc.), or the Hydro Pond II can be run off a simple air pump.
+With the Hydro Pond Filter, simply attach a power head pump (such as a Rio 1700 or Rio HF), then run your return line wherever you like (waterfall, etc.), or the Hydro Pond II can be run off a simple air pump.
 These filters can work on ponds up to 1500 gallons (or more with additional units).